trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 If the driver stops working, check the logs and call the help desk.

 Debug logging is used for dumping the raw or converted to GPath XML data that is returned by the camera in response to a GET request.
 This will aid in determining where the data has gone bad when unexpected java/groovy script errors occur.
+## Supported Cameras and NVRs
+Should work with all!
+More to come.
 ## Resources for Development
 This driver was developed using the standards and specifications outlined in the Hikvision IPMD and ISAPI User Guides, which defines the underlying Hikvision XML Schemas and operations.
 This API has existed for many years and is deployed across the entire range of Hikvision products.
 It is also used by a wide range of corporate partners and customer applicattions.
 ## Security Warning